-Margaret married George John Edward Holzwarth Oct.
-9, 1943.
+Margaret married George John Edward Holzwarth Oct 9, 1943.
 The couple had two girls.
 Over the years they sponsored 14 exchange students.
 George died in 2004.
-The marriage had lasted 60 years.
-While George was in the Army, Margaret worked private duty on night shifts and for a short tine as a school nurse in North Carolina.
+The Marriage had lasted 60 years.
+While George was in the Army, Margaret worked private duty on night shifts and for a short time as a school nurse in North Carolina.
 Later she worked at various nursing positions in Kansas.

 After retirement Margaret Holzwarth and her husband traveled extensively in Europe and later in a recreational vehicle in the United States and Canada.

 Margaret Holzwarth died on December 6, 2010 at the age of 89.
 Internment is at the National Cemetery in Fayetteville, Arkansas.